 Yesterday is not ours to recover, but tomorrow is ours to win or lose. ~Lyndon B. Johnson

-If you’ve ever trained for a marathon, you probably know what a “fast finish” is.
+Do you know what a “fast finish” is?

 The tricky thing is timing it just right.

 If you start your sprint too soon, you’ll fade and break down before you hit the finish line.

 If you start too late, you’ll have left something on the table.
 You won’t have reached your potential.